angular-ui/grunt-uidocs/README.md

 Partials that are no longer needed will not be deleted.
 Use, for example, the grunt-contrib-clean task to clean the docs folder before creating a distribution build.

-After an update of grunt-uidocs you should clean the docs folder too.
+After an update of grunt-uidocs-generator you should clean the docs folder too.

 A doc comment looks like this: